JZarins2324/itcapstone_lifestyleapp/README.md

  itcapstone_lifestyleapp
  Lifestyle Companion.
  A web app for tracking days and tasks.
+ It is a web app, so does not need to be installed.

  Table of Contents
  includes date features and task management features.